diablodale/dp.docs/docs/index.md

 <div class="mr-5 flex-auto">
 <h2 id="updates" class="ul-90">:dart: Updates</h2>

-* Successful migration for all our docs. 🎉
-* Ongoing navigation updates as we understand usage.
 * Your contributions are welcome. 🙂 Thank you.
 Click the `Edit this page` link at the bottom of any page.